andrea-f/ocspbuilder/readme.md

 # ocspbuilder

-Forked from https://github.com/wbond/ocspbuilder, added in v10.3 multi certificates option in the OCSP Response.
+Forked from https://github.com/wbond/ocspbuilder, added in v10.3 multi certificates option in the OCSP Response to conform with RFC6960.

 A Python library for creating and signing online certificate status protocol (OCSP) requests and responses for X.509 certificates.